alexZajac/BikeStations/README.md

 A tool to visualize all the realtime availabilities of the bike stations of France, with weather and air quality data, and trip-planning.

+_Note: The trip planning functionality is only available in the development environment for rate-limiting reasons with the Google Maps API._

 _(Web Semantics final project)_

 ## Table of content